 2. Ticket volume by support channel

 We now work in a world where customers are in charge of how they want to contact you, be it by phone, via chat, through a web form, via email, or even through social networks.
 Each of these channels requires different types of staffing and skills.
-Being able to track this is vitally important to optimize the efficiency of your help desk and where you may need to move, train, or hire staff.
+Being able to track this is vitally important to optimize the efficiency of your help desk software, the quality of each resolution, and where you may need to move, train, or hire staff.

 3. Support tickets solved